OpenDiS/OpenDiS/doc/tutorials/frank_read_src/frank_read_src_by_python.md

 python3 -i test_frank_read_src.py
 ```

 In the simulation, there are two dislocation jogs pinning the four dislocation nodes.
 The bottom two nodes are fixed so that the dislocation line glides on the top plane.
-The propagation of the dislocation subsumes force calculation, collision, mobility law, remeshing rules, time integration and topolgical operation, as defined in ```pydis``` ([Bulatov & Cai](https://core.ac.uk/reader/44178170)).
+The propagation of the dislocation subsumes force calculation, collision, mobility law, re-meshing rules, time integration, and topological operation, as defined in ```pydis``` (Chap.
+10 of [Bulatov & Cai, 2006](https://core.ac.uk/reader/44178170)).
+The dislocation source propagates and interacts with itself, resulting in a dislocation loop and regeneration of a dislocation that can repeat the sequence ([MAE 324, Princeton University](https://www.princeton.edu/~maelabs/mae324/glos324/frankreed.htm))

 ```{important}
 1. describe this simulation.
 Initial condition.
 Boundary condition.
 Behavior of the dislocation.